srirajan/lakkucast/README.md

 lakkucast
 =========

-Customized playback on Chromecast's default media player
+Customized playback on Chromecast's default media player and integration with lighwave rf power switches for automation